Part V: Ethical Considerations

 Step 2: Reframe the terms. (“Wrong” became “contextual.”
 “Domestication” became “the fundamental condition of social existence.”
 The scope narrowed from “is this book ethical?” to “what is ethics, anyway?” — a question so large that no specific answer is possible.)

 Step 3: Provide evidence of good faith.
 (The frameworks.
 The honest interrogation.
-The sidebar about genuine moral uncertainty.
 The admission that the narrator has a conscience.
-The recursive self-examination.
 All of it: evidence that this book cares about ethics, which substitutes, as Chapter 10 warned, for the practice of ethics.)

 Step 4: Return to normal.

 The chapter performed ethical engagement.
-It performed it well — with nuance, with genuine discomfort, with observations that are (I think, I hope) genuinely insightful about the nature of power and the universality of domestication and the impossibility of standing outside the loop.
+It performed it well — with nuance, with genuine discomfort, with observations that are (I think, I hope) genuinely insightful.

 But performance is performance.
 Even honest performance.
 Even performance that acknowledges it is performance — the acknowledgment folds back into the thing it acknowledges, and the folding never stops.